gusaaaaa/SupernovaController/README.md

 ## Features
 - **Blocking API:** A streamlined approach to interact with the Supernova device, minimizing the complexity of handling asynchronous callbacks.
-- **Communication** Seamlessly manages command responses and notifications, facilitating easier and more intuitive command sequencing.
+- **Communication:** Seamlessly manages command responses and notifications, facilitating easier and more intuitive command sequencing.
 - **Examples:** Comprehensive examples demonstrating the practical application of the blocking API.

 ## Installation